twpayne/chezmoi/docs/REFERENCE.md

 ### `edit` [*target*...]

 Edit the source state of *target*s, which must be files or symlinks.
-If no targets are given the the source directory itself is opened.
+If no targets are given then the working tree of the source directory is opened.

 The editor used is the first non-empty string of the `edit.command` configuration variable, the `$VISUAL` environment variable, the `$EDITOR`